wildcraft958/VRSBench_dataloader/README.md

 **Solution**: This is now fixed!
 The code now properly extracts image IDs from the dataset's `'image'` field (PIL Image objects with filename attribute, string paths, or dict formats).
 The problematic index-based fallback has been removed to ensure data integrity.
 Each sample is now correctly matched to its corresponding image file.

+### ArrowInvalid / JSON Parsing Errors

+**Problem**: `ArrowInvalid: JSON parse error: Column(/qa_pairs/[]/ques_id) changed from string to number` or similar parsing errors when loading the dataset.

+**Solution**: This is now handled gracefully!
+The code automatically:
+- Catches parsing errors (ArrowInvalid, ValueError, TypeError, KeyError) during sample collection
+- Skips problematic samples with detailed logging (first 10 errors logged)
+- Continues processing remaining samples
+- Provides a summary of skipped samples at the end
+- Validates that at least some samples were successfully collected

+The function will complete successfully even if some samples have parsing errors due to inconsistent data types in the dataset.
+Progress bar shows both collected and skipped sample counts.

 ## Performance Benchmarks

 **Benchmarks** (NVIDIA V100, 32GB RAM, SSD, VRSBench validation set - 1,131 samples):